Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Method

 Where $t$ is time, $({\bf u}, w)=(\mathbf{u}_{g}+\mathbf{u}_{ag}, w)$ are horizontal and vertical flow velocity ($\mathbf{u}_g$ represents oceanic geostrophic velocity while $\mathbf{u}_{ag}$ is ageostrophic velocity), $\nabla$ is the horizontal derivation, $\dot{\rm S}$ is the sink/source, $\mathbf{k}$ is a unit vector in the vertical direction, $f$ is the Coriolis parameter, $\eta$ is sea surface height, $H$ is ocean depth, $\hat{\cdot}$ is vertical average operator (i.e., $\hat{\mathbf{u}} = \int_{-H}^{0} \mathbf{u} dz$), $g$ is the gravitional accerelation.
 By integrating equation (1), the state of $C$ at time $t$ can be expressed in the form of the initial condition $C_{0}$:

 The second equal sign is due to the fact that, according to equation (5), $w|_{z=0}$ is small ($10^{-6} \sim 10^{-5}$ m/s) compared to other terms.
 Equation (\ref{evo_of_c}) implies two key governing mechanisms of MHWs: 1) \textbf{\textit{advective transport}} by geostrophic currents that redistribute thermal energy, 2) \textbf{\textit{mixing and external sink/source}} encompassing convective mixing and external ageostrophic forcing through surface boundary interactions.
-An intuitive description can be found in Figure \ref{fig:idealized}.
 In the following paragraphs, we will combine physical theory and deep learning methods to simulate these two mechanisms in four steps.

 \textbf{\textit{Step 1.
 Modelling advective transport}}.
 The key factor of advective transport is the ocean surface current ${\bf u}_g$, where the flow field at the smaller scale (mesoscale) plays an important role in the distribution of MHWs and other oceanic passive tracers.
 However, in most models and data, due to limited resolution, the model cannot distinguish these small-scale processes, so the advection processes caused by the flow field below the model's finest grid (i.e., subgrid processes):